Emanuele Castellano

 Finally, Ferrara, with its famous Este Castle, symbol and main attraction of the city, offers visitors a full immersion in its past whose alleys are populated by arches and hidden courtyards.
 The city's cathedral and Palazzo dei Diamanti also deserve a thorough visit before relaxing with a delicious local dinner in one of the area's typical restaurants.

-12. The Tuscan Archipelago National Park, a wonder to know
+12. The Tuscan Archipelago National Park, a wonder to experience

 Where to go in spring in Italy: Tuscan Archipelago